datacarpentry/organization-genomics/episodes/02-project-planning.md

 > ## Exercise
 >
 > 1. How are these samples organized?
-> 2. If you wanted to relate file names to the sample names submitted above (e.g. wild type...) could you do so?
+> 2. If you wanted to associate the sequence file names with their corresponding sample names from the submission sheet, could you do so?
+How?
 > 3. What do the \_R1/\_R2 extensions mean in the file names?
 > 4. What does the '.gz' extension on the filenames indicate?
 > 5. What is the total file size - what challenges in downloading and sharing these data might exist?